SC-0001/Qudit-Clifford-Synthesis/README.md

 # Qudit Clifford Circuit Synthesis using Reinforcement Learning

 In this project we attempt to develop a reinforcement learning (RL) agent capable of synthesizing Clifford circuits on homogeneous qudits.
 The agent simply observes the (symplectic) matrix representation of the target and places a gate from a fixed Clifford gate set onto its own circuit.
-This continues until the synthesis is complete or the agent uses up it's maximum gate allowance.
+This continues until the synthesis is complete or the agent uses up its maximum gate allowance.

-Although we currently work with the symplectic representation of Clifford gates due to the matrix size growing linearly with respect to the qudit count (rather than unitary representations' exponential size), the simple structure of the training environment allows for easy generalization to alternate represenations and gate sets.
+Although we currently work with the symplectic representation of Clifford gates—due to the matrix size growing linearly with respect to the qudit count, rather than the exponential growth of unitary representations—the simple structure of the training environment allows for easy generalization to alternate represenations and gate sets.

 ## Table of Contents